-- Do not kink the receiver antenna wire.
-Kinks in the antenna wire will reduce range. - DO NOT CUT any part of the receiver antenna wire.
+- For maximum range, always point the front of the transmitter toward the model. - Do not kink the receiver's antenna wire.
+Kinks in the antenna wire will reduce range. - DO NOT CUT any part of the receiver's antenna wire.
 Cutting the antenna will reduce range. - You must extend the antenna wire in the model as far as possible for maximum range.
 In doing so, the antenna wire will be extended outside of the vehicle body.
 Do not wrap or coil the antenna wire to keep it from extending out of the body. - The antenna wire must be installed into the antenna tube to protect it from getting cut or damaged, which will reduce range.
 When installing the antenna wire into the antenna tube, be careful not to kink the wire by pressing it against the antenna tube cap.
 The antenna wire should extend to just below or to within one-half inch below the cap.